 Upon clicking ‘fetch license’ MacPractice will prompt the user to logout.
 After logging out and back in, the license has successfully been fetched.
 Open the Preference window, and confirm ePrescribe is listed in the preference sidebar.

-Window > Tasks, will open up a task window that shows that the update was run.
+You can check the status of this update by navigating to the Window Menu and selecting Tasks.
+This option will open up a task window that shows that the update was run.
 Depending on the size of the update it could run instantaneously, or could have many records to update and take some time to complete.

-After ePrescribe is enabled, set the Users' privileges to interact with ePrescribe.
-Unlike other MacPractice privileges, ePrescribe user privileges are granted on an individual User basis.
+After ePrescribe is enabled on your license you'll need to set your MacPractice Users' privileges to access ePrescribe features.
+While most User preferences in MacPractice are associated with groups, ePrescribe user privileges are granted on an individual User basis.